 We’re looking for classical instrumentalists, vocalists, and composers (ages 8–18) who have not yet entered college and have an interest in performing on From the Top.

 - Applicants must have strong musical ability and a willingness to perform on our NPR show.

 - Applicants must provide evidence of a family income insufficient to meet the costs of his/her musical pursuits (new instruments, music lessons, summer festival tuition, and travel, etc.).
 90% of our past recipients come from families with an annual household Adjusted Gross Income of under $60,000.
 Other factors may apply (cost of living, medical expenses, dependents).

 - Applicants must possess strong scholastic achievement indicated by good grades, academic awards, and strong test scores.

 - Applicants must demonstrate drive, initiative, maturity, leadership, and a commitment to giving back to one’s community.

-- $10,000 to apply toward instrument purchases, summer camp tuition, college audition travel expenses, private lessons, or other music-related needs
+- Up to $10,000 to apply toward instrument purchases, summer camp tuition, college audition travel expenses, private lessons, or other music-related needs

 - Appearance on NPR’s From the Top with Host Christopher O’Riley

-- Participation in From the Top’s Arts Leadership Program.
+- Participation in From the Top’s Center for the Development of Arts Leadership Program.